anhkhoa31/anhkhoa31/README.md

 📌 **Description:** A console-based auction application provides a streamlined platform for users to engage in online bidding and marketplace transactions.
 Designed for simplicity and efficiency, the system allows users to list items for auction, place bids in real-time, and securely complete transactions—all within a user-friendly command-line interface.
 Features:
 ✅ User authentication & role-based access
-✅ Live auction capability with up-to-the-minute updates
+✅ Live auction capability with up-to-the-second updates
 ✅ Secure bidding process with integrated payment solutions

 ### 🔹 [E-commerce Website](https://github.com/anhkhoa31/e-commerce-website)